 It was possible to make the polyimide alkali-soluble by introducing of OH-groups during the synthesis.
 After addition of light-sensitive components which are based on naphthoquinone diazides, a resist is obtained (SX AR-P 5000/82) which can be structured under the general conditions of UV-lithography.
 At a film thickness of 1.8 µm, the sensitivity is approx. 100 mJ/cm² (developer AR 300-26, 3 : 2 diluted, see Image 1).
 The soft bake was carried out at 95 °C. Unless the structures are heated to more than 150 °C, removal is possible without any problems.

 Above a temperature of 170 °C however a chemical conversion process is initiated which leads to a resistance of structures against solvents.
 A removal is now no longer possible, but this is anyhow generally not required for high temperature applications.
+However, removal is possible with the strong aqueous-alkaline remover AR 300-73 after application of high temperatures.
 Structures remain stable up to a temperature of 400 °C.